 Account-Based Marketing, or ABM/ABE/ABX, has become a staple for B2B marketers.
 A good marketing strategy requires an evolved understanding of your ideal customer profile (ICP), with marketing and sales teams aligned on driving efforts toward their target accounts.

 The fact of the matter remains: Accounts don’t buy.
 People do.

 Aligning on target accounts is great, but then how do you activate those accounts across the various channels in which you are running your marketing efforts?
-An effective marketing strategy should be threading together all the interactions that the individuals within a buying committee are taking on which channels, with which messaging.
-Shifting old ABM budgets towards precision digital marketing can have tremendous impact on activating accounts.
+An effective marketing strategy should be threading together all the interactions that the individuals within a buying committee are taking on what channels, with what messaging.
+Shifting old ABM budgets towards precision demand marketing can have tremendous impact on activating accounts.